dynatrace-oss/log4j-metadata-provider/README.md

 #### Access individual properties

 If the name of the property is known, it is also possible to access its value directly using `%X{property_name}` or with `${ctx:property_name}`.
-More information on lookups can be found [here](https://logging.apache.org/log4j/2.x/manual/lookups.html).
+More information on lookups can be found in the [Log4j documentation](https://logging.apache.org/log4j/2.x/manual/lookups.html).

 ```xml
 <PatternLayout pattern="%d{HH:mm:ss.SSS} [%t] %-5level %logger{36} dt.some.property=%X{dt.some.property} - %msg%n"/>